Get App

 1. Why are flowers important in Hindu worship?

 Flowers symbolise purity, strength, and generosity.
-They are used in rituals to show devotion and attract divine blessings.
+They are offered during rituals to show devotion and attract divine blessings.

 2. Why is Tulsi important in worshipping Lord Krishna?